bw-math/bw-math/source/notes/statistics/00_INTRODUCTION.rst

         H_a

     The *alternate hypothesis* is the theory we would like to test with the experiment.
-It represents "*overturning of the status quo*" in favor of a new explanation.
+It represents the "*overturning of the status quo*" in favor of a new explanation.

 We assume the *null hypothesis* in order to test the validity of the *alternate hypothesis*.
 If we find sufficient evidence the *null hypothesis* is not true, we reject it in favor of the *alternate hypothesis*.

 .. important::

     We never *prove* the null hypothesis true.
-It is always *assumed* true in order to determine whether there is evidence to conclude it is false.
+It is always *assumed* true in order to determine whether there is sufficient evidence to conclude it is false.

 In the example of testing the efficiency of a new type of fuel against standard gasoline, notice we are asking a question about two different populations: the population of cars that use the new type of fuel and the population of cars that use standard gasoline.
 Specifically, we are asking if there is a *statistical significance* difference between the efficiency of either groups.